The Best Way to Keep the Top of Your Cabinets Clean

 Cabinets are actually a pain to clean.
 “They’re constantly coming into contact with grease, dirt, food, and bacteria,” says Becca Napelbaum, a cleaning expert from the on-demand home service app Handy.
 And depending on how tall your cabinets are, there can be one more thing to keep on top of.

-If your cabinets aren't built all the way up, and instead have a few feet of dead air between their tops and the ceiling, you can have a hard-to-reach zone that's a magnet for kitchen grime and dust.
+If your cabinets aren’t built all the way up, and instead have a few inches or feet of dead space between their tops and the ceiling, you can have a hard-to-reach zone that’s a magnet for kitchen grime and dust.

 “Most of us neglect the tops of our cabinets because we can’t easily see them,” says Napelbaum.
 If you wanna give them some love, though, we’ve got you covered.